-The future of global lung cancer research looks bright thanks to the revolutionary new Centre for Lung Cancer Research in Sydney.
+The future of global lung cancer research looks bright thanks to the revolutionary Centre for Lung Cancer Research in Sydney.

-Acting as a hub for researchers working in the area of lung cancer, the facility will provide tissue, cellular material and patient-related information with a dedicated bio-bank and data centre for research project centralisation.
+Acting as a hub for researchers working in the area of lung cancer, the facility provide tissue, cellular material and patient-related information with a dedicated bio-bank and data centre for research project centralisation.
 A state-of-the-art laboratory will be available to researchers and provide tissue and cell analysis.

-Once established, this world-class Centre will lead the field with its truly translational approach to understanding, diagnosing and treating lung cancer.
+This world-class Centre will lead the field with its truly translational approach to understanding, diagnosing and treating lung cancer.

 Data generated from the Centre’s research will grow across the Lung Cancer Research Network, allowing researchers to go from ‘bedside to bench and back again’.